ela-hidri/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute : adding excute permision to file
-6-multiple_permissions: adding multiple permissions 7-everybody : adding x permission to owner group and others
+6-multiple_permissions: adding multiple permissions 7-everybody : adding x permission to owner group and others 8-James_Bond : sets the permission to the file hello